Information and discussion on all aspects of British photographic history

 Award winning, visionary and unique, the National Media Museum holds world class collections that embrace photography, film, television, radio and the web.
 The museum also hosts a wide range of events, from film festivals to premieres.

-We are now looking for a Communications Manager with a…Continue
+We are now looking for a Communications Manager with a proven instinct for finding stories that capture the imagination of local,…Continue

 Added by Michael Pritchard on December 13, 2012 at 5:29 — No Comments

-The Victoria and Albert Museum has launched a new app, called Played in Britain: Modern Theatre in 100 Plays, which comprises a chronological collection of photographs of 100 plays from 60 years of remarkable post-war theatre - from J. B. Priestley’s classic play An Inspector Calls (1946), to…Continue
+The Victoria and Albert Museum has launched a new app, called Played in Britain: Modern Theatre in 100 Plays, which comprises a chronological collection of photographs of 100 plays from 60 years of remarkable post-war theatre - from J. B. Priestley’s classic play An Inspector Calls (1946), to Laura Wade’s Posh (2010).

 Added by Michael Wong on December 12, 2012 at 22:24 — No Comments

 The Media Collections possesses one of the most outstanding and valuable photographic collections in the region and one that ranks with major collections through the world.
 The photographs are of exceptional quality and span from the 19th century to present.
-The collection includes photographs from early…Continue
+The collection includes photographs from early daguerreotypes through albums, photography - illustrated books to…Continue

 Added by Michael Pritchard on December 12, 2012 at 21:00 — No Comments

-The earliest known album of photographs compiled by Julia Margaret Cameron, including 15 unique images (most of which were hitherto unrecorded), and unseen on the market for more than forty years, sold at Sotheby's London on 12 December 2012 in the sale…Continue
+The earliest known album of photographs compiled by Julia Margaret Cameron, including 15 unique images (most of which were hitherto unrecorded), and unseen on the market for more than forty years, sold at Sotheby's London on 12 December 2012 in the sale of English Literature and History for £121,250…Continue

 Added by Richard Fattorini on December 12, 2012 at 20:37 — No Comments